djaus2/GPSMapIoTHub/README.md

 ![App Image](https://github.com/djaus2/GPSMapIoTHub/blob/master/GPSMap/wwwroot/images/gpsmapapp.png)
 **_The App showing the location of the GPS device_**

-## Azure_  Sketch
+## Azure  Sketch
-As per []() but modified specifically for this app.
+As per the seventh Sketch in [djaus2/RPI Pico W GPS and Bluetooth](https://github.com/djaus2/RpiPicoWGPSandBT)  but modified specifically for this app.
 Json is single level.
 Includes Clod to Device Messages that are interpreted as  Teleetry config commands:
 - Reset
 - Start
 - Stop